Need Family Law or Criminal Law Assistance? Call Us (717) 635-8780

 • Recklessly.
 People act recklessly when they consciously disregard the consequences of their acts.
 A person can be deemed to have acted recklessly when a reasonable person in the same situation would have been aware of the risks associated with their conduct.

-Aggravated assault that does not involve serious bodily injury is a second-degree felony, punishable by up to ten years in prison and a fine of up to $25,000.
+Aggravated assault that does not involve serious bodily injury is a second-degree felony assault charge, punishable by up to ten years in prison and a fine of up to $25,000.

 If the defendant causes serious bodily injury or attempts to cause serious bodily injury, aggravated assault is a first-degree felony, punishable by a term of imprisonment of up to 20 years and a fine of up to $25,000.